Essential Sewing Kit

 - Straight Pins – Glass head or the thicker Quilters Pins

-- Pin Cushion – magnetically awesome!
+- Pin Cushion – magnetically remarkable!

 - A fiberglass tape measure